rakshitakbari/Vesperr-psd/README.md

-# Laravel Mix Starter Project

-## Introduction
-This demo is based on laravel-mix starter kit and its using ejs-compiled-loader to compile ejs files. other functionality and document should work as laravel-mix documentation.

-You can find step by step guide from [this blog](https://www.logisticinfotech.com/blog/laravel-mix-starter-for-html-bootstrap-theme-development)
+You can find step by step guide from [Vesperr](https://github.com/rakshitakbari/Vesperr-psd)

 ## Installation
     npm install